CBD vs. THC: What’s the Difference Between the Two?

 That’s why full-spectrum CBD oils are the preferred format instead of broad-spectrum CBD and isolates.
 Capturing the entire phytochemical profile of the plant allows the manufacturer to maximize the therapeutic value of the end product.

 Key Takeaways on the Differences Between CBD vs. THC

 To wrap it up, CBD and THC are different yet complementary compounds that can effectively support the functioning of your endocannabinoid system.
-Instead of looking at them as competitors, try to see a bigger picture.
+Instead of looking at them as competitors, try to see the bigger picture.
 Each of them has unique health benefits, but when used together, they allow you to revel in the full therapeutic potential of cannabis.

 If your state doesn’t have a legal marijuana market, you can still enjoy the benefits of full-spectrum CBD oil from hemp.
 Hemp-derived products are legal in all 50 states as long as they contain less than 0.3% of THC — which isn’t enough to get anyone high but still evokes the entourage effect.

 What are your preferences toward CBD and THC?
 Do you focus on one of them or use both in your routine?
 Share your thoughts in the comments!